gollum/gollum/README.md

 	* Note that Gollum will also need you to install `docutils` for your Python 2.
 Installation procedure can, again, vary depending on operating system and package manager.
 * [Textile](http://redcloth.org/hobix.com/textile/quick.html) -- `[sudo] gem install RedCloth`

 By default, Gollum ships with the `kramdown` gem to render Markdown.
 However, you can use any [Markdown renderer supported by github-markup](https://github.com/github/markup/blob/master/lib/github/markup/markdown.rb).
-The thing to remember is that the first installed renderer from the list will be used.
+The first installed renderer from the list will be used.
 So, for example, `redcarpet` will NOT be used if `github/markdown` is installed.

+See [here](https://github.com/gollum/gollum/wiki/Custom-rendering-gems) for instructions on how to use custom rendering gems.

 ## RUNNING